Proficiency Based Promotion testing allows students to advance to next level of study

 Parent/guardian will need to fill out the Proficiency Based Testing application.
 Applications are also available at each school site.
 The completed application should be signed by the parent/guardian and returned to the school site.
 The school principal or designee reviews and recommends the application, attaches pertinent information (copies of cumulative record or transcript) and forwards the application to the Director of Assessment.

 Students demonstrating proficiency will have the opportunity to advance to the next level of study.
 Failure to demonstrate proficiency will not be noted on the student’s transcript.

 A letter outlining PBP test information, including time and test specifics for each student, will be mailed out approximately one week prior to the test date.

 Please click here for a list of frequently asked questions about the PBP process.
-To review the Board of Education policy on PBP, click here.
-If you have questions about PBP application process, please contact the principal at your school site.
+Review the Board of Education policy on PBP.
+If you have questions about PBP application process, please contact the school site principal.

 If you have additional questions, please contact Jean Brassfield at 918-259-5700.